giuseppe-messi/python-online-shop-ordering-system/README.md

 store = Store()
 ```

-Use the helper function to print the store items in a table format; it helps visualise the store state.
-I encourage you to call this function at any given time.
+Use the helper function to print the store state in a table format; I encourage you to call this function at any given time.

 ```python
 print_store_matrix(create_items_matrix(store))
 ```

 Use the `add_category` and `add_item` methods to populate the store.
-I encourage you to call these methods with non-string arguments to see the error handling.
+I encourage you to call these methods with wrong argument data to see the error handling.

 #### accepted category: